richburroughs/dojo201904/dojo.md

 ##"The science of performing intentional experimentation on a system by injecting precise and measured amounts of harm to observe how the system responds for the purpose of improving the system’s resilience."

-^Injecting failure
+^-Injecting failure
-Observing how the system responds
+-Observing how the system responds
-Improving resilience
+-Improving resilience

 ---

 ![fit](images/chaos_monkey.png)

-^Created in 2010 for move into AWS
+^-Created in 2010 for move into AWS
-Shut down random hosts
+-Shut down random hosts
-Netflix has built other tools and contributed a lot to the community Amazon and Google had both done failure testing
+-Netflix has built other tools and contributed a lot to the community -Amazon and Google had both done failure testing
-When I think of those 3 companies I think of resilient systems
+-When I think of those 3 companies I think of resilient systems

 ---